chikathreesix/test_markdown2/_posts/2017-01-13-screwdriver.md

 > Do not forget to chek out the [bilingual docs in English and Japanese](http://docs.screwdriver.cd) and [integrate Locki for your (open-source) projects](https://locki.io).

 Test paragraph here

+You could present in the order provided.
+Or you may find a different order works for you and your audience.
+After presenting a couple of times to individual business units within your organization, you will work out how best to approach it.
+The idea here is to give you a set of templates so that you are not having to start from a blank canvas.
+And by blank canvas we mean empty powerpoint.